OnlyJuanCena/Juan_Garza-ANGM2305-Final_Project/proposal.md

 	- Keep track of player score.
 - Feature 3
 	- Increase game difficulty as time goes on.
+- Feature 4
+  - The ability to change the blocks' colors.

 ## Challenges
 - Creating colision boxes that feel fair.